paurakhsharma/floating_audio_player/floating_audio_player_in_flutter.md

 You can find the source code [here](github.com)

-If you have any suggestions or comments feel free to write down in the comment section, follow me on Twitter [@PaurakhSharma](https://twitter.com/PaurakhSharma) for new contents or to suggest me new content ;)
+If you have any suggestions or comments feel free to write down in the comment section, follow me on Twitter [@PaurakhSharma](https://twitter.com/PaurakhSharma) for new contents or to suggest one ;)

+Happy Coding!